Day 1 UK - Colombo

 Cinnamon Bey Beruwala

-Updgrade to a Deluxe room at the Cinnamon Bey Beruwala for the duration of your stay.
-Call for details.
+UPGRADE to a Deluxe room at the Cinnamon Bey Beruwala from £35 per person in a twin room and £70 per person in a single room for the duration of your stay.